Monadic-Cat/ddns/README.md

 # DDNS
-A hacky program for doing dynamic DNS with Cloudflare's API, on my home router, which is an old MIPS machine.
+Going to be a hacky program for doing dynamic DNS with Cloudflare's API, on my home router, which is an old MIPS machine.

+Initial work is just on getting Rust working on it.

-# Downloads
+# External Dependencies Downloaded
 - https://uclibc.org/downloads/old-releases/root_fs_mipsel.ext2.bz2

 # Dirty Hacks